 Skip to contents

-Assigns SAS length from a metadata object to a given data frame.
-If a length isn't present for a variable the length value is set to 200 for character columns, and 8 for non-character columns.
+Assigns the SAS length to a specified data frame, either from a metadata object or based on the calculated maximum data length.
+If a length isn't present for a variable the length value is set to maximum data length for character columns, and 8 for non-character columns.
 This value is stored in the 'width' attribute of the column.

 Usage